 A wax blockage is often unavoidable.
 Ear canals that are especially hairy, narrow or bendy are prone to more issues with wax than others.
 One of the biggest reasons for wax blockages are things continually pushed into the canal space.

 If you use a hearing aid this is unavoidable – you have to wear the aid!
 But if it's cotton buds then this should be stopped immediately.
 Not only can cotton buds push the wax further down the canal and closer to the sensitive ear drum, but bits can also break off causing more blockages and stripping the canal of its natural oil, making it dry and itchy.
 So, next time you see someone armed with a cotton bud near the ear – stop them!

 *If wax removal appointment is booked but not needed

 WANT TO KNOW MORE?

-Here we have a selection of before and after pictures from successful micro procedures.
-In each case, we aim to see a complete ear drum at the end of it.
+Here we have a small selection of before and after pictures from previous micro suction procedures.
+In each case, we like to be able to see the ear drum at the end of it.